 Discussion

-Results support that scores on a standardized youth risk measure may be indicative of dropping out being absent from a youth intervention.
+Summary scores on a standardized youth risk measure are moderately predictive of dropping out and poor attendance in a youth intervention.
 Youth individual risk factors appear to be a more effective measure of predicting dropout and lack of attendance.
 Caretaker-reported internal conflicts are associated with risk of dropping out or being absent from the CC program.
 This is consistent with research showing maternal struggles increase dropout from youth service programs (Abrahamse et al., 2016).
 Results on individual risk factors are consistent with past research relating to at-risk youth and dropout in social programs (Borowsky, Taliaferro, & McMorris, 2013; Daniel et al., 2006).
 These results give indication that reasons for dropping out or being absent from an intervention may be in part due to a youth experiencing extraneous circumstances in their own life, thus preventing them from attending CC.
 Consistent with previous research, age is also a significant predictor of youth program dropout and absenteeism (Baruch et al., 2009; Mendenhall et al., 2014).

-Result implications may be used to design interventions around composite and individual risk scores on the risk screening tool.
+These results may be used to design interventions around composite and individual risk scores on the risk screening tool.
 The use of predictive models to help with participant dropout has already been used in school settings.
 (Gleason & Dynarski, 2002, 2017; Halawa, Greene, & Mitchell, 2014).
-These results may serve as generalizable to other at-risk youth service programs.
+These results may be generalizable to other at-risk youth service programs, though more research is needed.
 Weiler, Boat & Haddock (2019) additionally found that the risk screening tool was associated relationship qualities between the youth and their associated mentors in the CC program.
 These finding may allow for a more tailored experience for youth, thus promoting not only increased program fidelity, but a better experience for youth.
 Other youth service programs may follow similar tailored approaches.

 Our study promotes an applied approach to preventing youth program dropout and decrease absenteeism.
 Using a standardized risk measure, we propose an established typology for youth most likely to drop out and be absent from a program may be established.
 Prior to the start of an intervention, program staff may observe scores on this measure to identify youth at risk for dropout or higher rates of absenteeism.
 Once identified, program staff may intervene to prevent program dropout and absenteeism.
+However, it is important to note that the prediction accuracy of our measure was relatively poor.
+Identification of other measures that my do a better job at predicting dropout and poor attendance is warranted.

 Utilizing youth intervention staff members to identify and intervene on youth at higher risk may serve as a helpful strategy.
 Youth intervention staff already experience heavy burden when implementing evidence-based programs (Boustani et al., 2015).
 On top of this burden, it is also recognized that youth program staff are often not well-paid and only work part time (Huang et al., 2008).
 As a result, staff turnover in at-risk youth programs is high (Boustani et al., 2015).
 Rhodes (2004) expresses that a reduction in staff burden from youth dropout is ideal for ensuring program consistency and fidelity is ensured.
 A contributing factor to staff burnout is the work involved in trying to regain contact from youth that have already failed to attend program sessions.
 By providing strategies to prevent youth dropout, staff burden may be reduced.